AmauryLaridon/LMAT1271---Project/README.md

 The R script used for the second part of the project related to *Regression* is the *regression.R* file.

-The project report can be found at the following adress : https://fr.overleaf.com/read/jsmknmcxzwjm and in the *LMAT1271__Projet.pdf* file.
+The project report can be found in the *LMAT1271_Projet.pdf* file.